Autism Speaks Baseball

 The stories continues and the love grows with every step.
 Baseball is a world of people who cannot help playing the game.
 As much as we cannot help watching and cheering the player on.

 -Tarik has now concluded his second year of Pro Ball.
-This Fall he is headed to Pirate City, in Bradenton Florida to train in the outfield with Coach Kory DeHaan of the Pirates.
+During the fall 2017 headed to Pirate City, in Bradenton Florida to train with WBP Mentor and Hitting/Outfield Coach Kory DeHaan of the Pittsburgh Pirates.